Eabametoong First Nation: Infrastructure

 Local roads are maintained by the First Nation, while the airport and main streets are maintained by the Ontario Ministry of Transportation.
 The winter road connected to the provincial highway system in Pickle Lake.

 Health and medicine

 Kevin S.C.
 Sagutcheway Nursing Station is run by Indigenous Services Canada (Ontario Region) and provides primary health care to residents.

 Eabametoong Health and Social Services provides services that promote physical and mental health for community members.
 They provide health education regarding diabetes, cancer, and other serious ailments They also offer programs that help with addiction, pregnancy, parenting, drug awareness, and crisis intervention.

 Transportation

 Eabametoong is accessible by air year-round by means of 3500 ft gravel airstrip located at the Fort Hope Airport, with scheduled and chartered flights.
 Communities with road connections include: Thunder Bay, Sioux Lookout and Nakina.
 There are also flights to other fly-in communities.
-The airlines flying into Eabametoong are North Star, Wasaya and Zaam.
+The airlines flying into Eabametoong are North Star, Wasaya and Zam Air.
 Docking facilities are also available for floatplanes during the open water season.